 Regional dissection, lectures, demonstrations, tutorials, discussions, seminars; clinically relevant areas of anatomical radiology, surface anatomy with clinical correlations.
-Requirements: anatomy and cell biology graduate standing.
+Requirements: enrollment in Master of Clinical Anatomy program.

-ACB:5206 Graduate Research in Anatomy and Cell Biologyarr.
+ACB:5206 Graduate Research in Cell and Developmental Biology arr.

 Individual laboratory research training in anatomical sciences.

-Histology of all tissues of human body starting with basic tissues and working through systems of the body; linked in sequence to the human gross anatomy for graduate students course so students will be learning about related content at the same time in anatomy and histology; online course consisting of recorded lectures, online modules, and extensive use of Virtual Microscope.
-Requirements: anatomy and cell biology graduate standing.
+Histology of all tissues of human body starting with basic tissues and working through systems of the body; linked in sequence to ACB:5203 so that students learn about related content at the same time in anatomy and histology; recorded lectures, online modules, and extensive use of Virtual Microscope.
+Requirements: enrollment in Master of Clinical Anatomy program.

 Basic microscopy methods for research including optics, preparation, and analysis of biomedical specimens; light, fluorescence, confocal, transmitting electron, scanning electron, atomic force microscopes, elemental analysis; immunochemistry and stereology techniques; individualized laboratory instruction.
 Prerequisites: BIOL:2723.
 Same as BIOL:5218, MICR:5218.

 Current research, literature.
-Requirements: anatomy and cell biology graduate standing.
+Requirements: cell and developmental biology graduate standing.